yashmehra028/4-top/README.md

 cd tttt
 ./setup.sh -j [Ncores] # Ncores is optional.
 Unless you are running on a Condor node, you can keep it blank. eval $(./setup.sh env)
+# ./setup.sh -j is only run to compile, so it is only run once.
+# The eval statement is for environment variables,
+# so it should be run at every log in.
 ```

 # How to submit jobs using Metis to produce skims